Mohammed Fazle Rabbee: Personal beliefs and political movements

 According to his daughter Nusrat, Rabbee was a man of science with a progressive philosophy.
-The Language Movement in 1952 opened his eyes to the tyranny and repression of the Pakistani government against its Bengali speaking citizens.
-The Pakistani government used to suppress and deprive east Pakistan and used to neglect their language, culture, and secular philosophy.
+The Language Movement in 1952 opened his eyes to the tyranny and repression of the Pakistani government against its Bengali-speaking citizens.
+The Pakistani administration used to suppress opposition and used to neglect their language, culture, and secular philosophy.
 The Bengali were used to be deprived in every sectors regarding promotions, ranks and benefits.

 In 1969, at the post-graduate Institute of Medicine in Dhaka, he laid out his vision for a classless society.
 The speech by Pakistan's topmost professor in medicine evoked strong emotions from the students and colleagues.
 The captivating speech inspired everyone to provide good medical care for free to those who couldn't afford it.
 The Pakistani government took him in for questioning after the speech.
 The army charged that Rabbee was too popular.

 In 1970 when the repression of East Pakistanis reached a peak, Rabbee received the Pakistan best professor award which he refused to accept.
-On 27 March 1971 he became very disturbed when he visited Dhaka medical college (his workplace) with his wife and saw the extent of the massacre committed by Pakistani army on innocent civilians and the faculty of Dhaka university.
+On 27 March 1971, he became very disturbed when he visited Dhaka medical college (his workplace) with his wife and saw the extent of the massacre committed by Pakistani army on innocent civilians and the faculty of Dhaka university.
 Both he and his wife provided medical care, surgery, money, shelter and transportation cost to refugee camps to families of those who were killed, as well as for survivors of torture and rape.

 Early in December 1971, Rabbee cautioned poet and activist Sufia Kamal to leave Dhaka, but he himself did not leave and was caught by the Pakistani Army and its collaborators.
 According to Kamal, he was one of the intellectuals and other important people who "proved their patriotism to their motherland by sacrificing their lives".